feder-lang/feder-ref/src/expr_fn.md

 ### Argument binding

-The operator **<>** is used to bind a function (LHS) to an object (RHS) which replaces the last parameter.
+The operator **<>** is used to bind a function (LHS), which is also a variable/anonymous function, to an object (RHS) which replaces the last parameter.
 The function must have at least one parameter.
 The returned function is is missing the last parameter.

 ### Lambda expressions